 The cardiologist would prescribe certain medication to maintain a healthy heart post a heart attack.
 The patient should ensure to take them religiously as prescribed.
 These are essential drugs to keep your condition under check and prevent any follow-up heart attack.
 Talk to your cardiologist to know the effect of each medication and prepare a list; the medicines should be carried along while travelling as well.
 Any alternatives should also be asked about, to address any shortages, if any.

 Don’t Miss Follow-up Appointments

-A quick way to check your recovery is to be holistic in attending the follow up visit.
-The cardiologist will mark the patient’s progress and might suggest modification to hasten the recovery process and ensure a healthy life after heart attack.
+A quick way to check your recovery is to be holistic in attending the follow-up visit.
+The cardiologist will mark the patient’s progress and might suggest a modification to hasten the recovery process and ensure a healthy life after heart attack.

 Cardiac Rehabilitation after Heart attack

 Cardiac rehabilitation, or CR, is an additional measure that helps in recovery and is a medically supervised program.
 Post discharge, the cardiologist will suggest a CR to the patient and it will continue during the recovery phase.

 This would contribute essentially towards a non-medicine based recovery program and would need the patient to understand that healthy diet and active lifestyle can significantly reduce the chances of another heart attack.
 Eating low saturated fat diet and diet rich in fiber would help in less buildup of coronary plagues and cholesterol formation would also be less.
 Use of refined flours and processed foods should be totally avoided.
 Avoid too much consumption of sweet products and sugar.

 Brisk walk for 20-45 minutes is highly advised.
 Smoking should be reduced significantly and alcohol consumption should be limited to ensure a healthy life after heart attack.